YBCS/100-days-of-code/log.md

 **Today's Progress**: continued git and github tutorial on udemy and worked towards plans of 100 daysOfCode also read markdown tutorial of git so now I can do this :+1: and also :skull:

+###Day 3: Sep 25, Tuesday

+**Today's Progress**: working on pokedex gui with python using tkinter library and some api. learning to do these for the first time. work in progress.